 4. The Furkel Pass

-Another guided bike tour in the Dolomites that might be worth checking out is the Tour Passo Furcia, which takes cyclists to the top of Furkel Pass.
+Another guided bike tour in the Dolomites that is worth checking out is the Tour Passo Furcia, which takes cyclists to the top of Furkel Pass.
 The full route itself is just over 50 miles in distance and sees a fair amount of elevation gain, with the gradient of the roads reaching 15% at times.
 That said, this is not a route best suited for beginners.

 The highlight of the tour has to be the Furkel Pass, which itself has featured in iconic Italian bike races.
 Throughout the tour, the stark beauty of the Dolomites is plain for all to see.